 This group gathers for a time of silent prayer – “Meeting in Silence with God”.
 The Julian Meetings is an international organisation named after Julian of Norwich.
 She most likely took her name from the church of St Julian where during the fourteenth century she lived in a cell attached to the church, and as a mystic is known for both her prayer life and her writings.
 Usually we meet monthly on a Saturday morning at 10.30am in members’ homes.
 The meeting starts with the opportunity to share prayer topics and we are then led by a reading and music into a time of silence.
 The total length of time is just under an hour.
 Coffee and chat follows, and twice a year we have a bring and share lunch.
 We are an ecumenical group and welcome new members.

-If you would like more information about this group, please email Ann via the Parish Office.
+If you would like more information about this group, please email Jan via the Parish Office.

-We are a Bible study group that meets on the third Monday of each month.
+We are a Bible study group that meets once a month.
 We have taken topics, characters or books of the Bible (Ruth, Philippines, David, for example) and share insights and consider how what we have read may be applicable to our lives today.
 There is tea or coffee, friendship, conversation and prayerful support too, and new members would of course be very welcome.

 If you would like more information about this group, please email Diana via the Parish Office.